camunda/camunda-docs-manual/content/reference/rest/overview/hal.md

 ```

-# Caching of HAL relations
+# Caching of HAL Relations

 During the generation of a HAL response, linked resources are resolved to embed
 them.
 Some of these resolved resources, like process definitions or users, are